History of Tango – Part 5: The appearance of the bandoneon in Tango

 It was a blank piece of paper in which anything could be written yet.
-Neither it were maestros nor methods for it.
+Neither it was maestros nor methods for it.
 Everything had to be created from scratch.
-Perhaps the similarities between its sound and the sound of the organitos that disseminated Tango all over, helped to its acceptance (see more at Part 2).
+Perhaps the similarities between its sound and the sound of the organitos that disseminated Tango all over helped to its acceptance (see more at Part 2).

-Juan Maglio “Pacho” was essential to the acceptance of bandoneon as a musical instrument of Tango.
+Juan Maglio “Pacho” was essential to the acceptance of the bandoneon as a musical instrument of Tango.